 When do we use like and when do we use as?
 How about the difference in will and shall?
 And who will decide?

 When I was coming along in school, you said something is different from something else.
 But over the last generation, more and more I’ve noticed literate people (ha–there’s that word again) writing that something is different than.

 All of this has application to so many areas of life in our country….

 People want traffic cops to say this is right and this is wrong and that one is arbitrary.

 We look to the U.S. Constitution to do that and we grieve when told that “it is a living document, ever-changing to fit the needs of a growing nation.”
 Oh really?
 Who decided it was?
 (Answer: the Supreme Court did, for better or for worse.)
-A generation ago, the Court found “the right to privacy” inherent in the Constitution and ruled in favor of a woman’s right to have an abortion as a provision of that newly-discovered constitutional right.
+In 1973, the Court found “the right to privacy” inherent in the Constitution and ruled in favor of a woman’s right to have an abortion as a provision of that newly-discovered constitutional right.
 Once you start playing that game, you can make the Constitution say anything you like.
 And that’s exactly what many are attempting.